KSP-KOS/KOS/doc/source/structures/vessels/bounds.rst

 it keeps re-correcting itself to that objects orientation for you every time you use it.

+The expense of calling ``Part:BOUNDS`` isn't that bad and calling it repeatedly probably won't really make your script suffer noticably.
+But when you do it for the whole vessel, calling ``Vessel:BOUNDS`` repeatedly, that can definitely result in noticable unnecessary computations being done by your computer.

 For a more in-depth explanation of why it's expensive to re-call the Bounds suffix over and over, if you care, see :ref:`The bottom of this page <bounds_expense>`.
 For now, it is sufficient to say "it's expensive, don't do it".

 .. _bounds_invalidate: